 To be considered "independent" under our Director Qualification Standards, a director must be determined by our Board to have no material relationship with the company other than as a director.
-In addition, under our Director Qualification Standards, a director is not independent if the director is, or has been within the last three years, an employee of the company or an employee of a member of the company's consolidated group for financial reporting.
+In addition, under our Director Qualification Standards, a director is not independent if the director is, or has been within the last three years, an employee of the company or an employee of any subsidiary of the company's consolidated group for financial reporting.

-From January 1, 2017 through August 2, 2017, our Board of Directors consisted of ten directors, nine of whom were determined by our Board to be independent under our Director Qualification Standards and one of whom was not independent under those standards.
-The independent directors during this period were Paul M. Bisaro, Frank A. D'Amelio, Sanjay Khosla, Michael B. McCallister, Gregory Norden, Louise M. Parent, Willie M. Reed, Robert W. Scully and William C. Steere, Jr. The only non-independent director in 2017 was Juan Ramón Alaix, who is not an independent director because he is employed as the company's CEO.
+In 2018, our Board of Directors consisted of eleven directors, ten of whom were determined by our Board to be independent under our Director Qualification Standards and one of whom was not independent under those standards.
+The independent directors during this period were Paul M. Bisaro, Frank A. D'Amelio, Sanjay Khosla, Michael B. McCallister, Gregory Norden, Louise M. Parent, Willie M. Reed, Linda Rhodes, Robert W. Scully and William C. Steere, Jr. The only non-independent director in 2018 was Juan Ramón Alaix, who is not an independent director because he is employed as the company's CEO.